DreamOfTheRedChamber/think-bigger/README.md

     + **Your Failure is Visible:** That can become a double-edged sword, though, when you screw up.
 Obviously, a good employee would want to minimize failure regardless of who can see, but it never feels good when the majority of your coworkers all know when you've made a mistake.
     + **The Benefits Package Are Smaller:** Smaller companies typically don't have as extensive of a benefits package as larger companies do.

-##### Arrogance
+#### Arrogance
 * Be specific, not arrogant: Arrogance is a red flag.
 To make myself sound good without be arrogant, I need to be specific by giving just the facts and letting the interviewer derive an interpretation.

-##### Verbosity
+#### Verbosity
 * Limit details: Stay light on details and just state the key points.
 When possible, try to translate it or at least explain the impact.
 > By examing the most common user behavior and applying the Rabin-Karp algorithm, I designed a new algorithm to reduce search from O(n) to O(lgn) in 90% of cases.
 I can go into more details if you'd like.

-##### Personal
+#### Personal
 * Do not take it personal.
 Everything should be related to the job.

-#### Methods: give structured answers
+### Give structured answers
+#### Overview
-* Nugget first: Starting your response with a "nugget" that succintly describes what your response will be about.
+* Starting your response with a "nugget" that succintly describes what your response will be about.
 This technique grabs your interviewer's attention and makes it very clear what your story will be about.
 It also helps you be more focused in your communication, since you've made it very clear to yourself what the gist of your response is.
 > Interviewer: "Tell me about a time you had to persuade a group of people to make a big change"
 > Candidate: "Sure, let me tell you about the time when I convinced my school to let undergraduates teach their own courses.
 Initially, my school has a rule"

+#### Detailed description
+##### S.T.A.R.
+* Definition
+  - Situation/Task: Describe the situation you were in or the task that you needed to accomplish.
+You must describe a specific event or situation, not a generalized description of what you have done in the past.
+  - Action: Describe the action you took and be sure to keep the focus on you.
+Even if you are discussing a group project or effort, describe what you did.
+  - Result: What
-* S.A.R.
-(Situation, Action, Result): You start off outlining the situation, then explaining the actions you took and lastly describing the result.
+* You start off outlining the situation, then explaining the actions you took and lastly describing the result.
 * In most cases, the action is the most important part of the story.
 Unfortunately, far too many people talk on and on about the situation, but then just breeze through the action.
 Instead, dive in the action.
 Where possible, break down the action into multiple parts.
 For example, "I did three things.
 First, I .."
 This will encourage sufficient depth.

+##### S.H.A.R.E.
+* Definition
+  - Situation: Describe a specific task.
+  - Hiderance: Identiy any hindrances or challenges faced.
+  - Action: Explain the actions you took in response.
+  - Result: Discuss the results or outcomes from your action.
+  - Evaluation: Evalutates whta you learned from the experience.

+### Things to prepare
+#### A story for each bullet point on resume
+* Start with an overview: overview of the problem, solution, and your role - let interviewer go deeper
+* Communicate clearly: test of communication skills and logical thinking
+* Role in the project: identify what you are responsible for, and be prepared to give deeper details on that part.
+Demonstrate you worked well with your team
+* Technical knowledge: did you make key design decisions, or did you just follow instructions?
+Make sure you come across as truly knowledgeable

 #### Interview preparation grid

 | Common questions | Project1 | Project2 | Project3 |
 | --------------------- |:-------------:|:-------------:| -----:|